 Electric Shock Protection

 Potential shock hazards can be difficult to recognize to the untrained or inexperienced eye on job sites and, particularly, in areas that have experienced storm damage.
-An electrocution is a result of encountering a lethal amount current.
+Electrocution is a result of encountering a lethal amount of current.
 Shock protection comes in many forms, with properly installed ground-fault circuit interrupters (GFCIs) being that last line of defense of protection.